The intention of our study this week is to expand our understanding and the implications of what the Bible instructs the believer regarding faith.

 D. MOSES: “By faith they passed through the Red Sea as though they were passing through dry land; and the Egyptians, when they attempted it, were drowned.”
 (Hebrews 11:29)

 E. JOSHUA: “By faith the walls of Jericho fell down after they had been encircled for seven days.”
 (Hebrews 11:30)

 V. THE INTENTION OF FAITH

-One will never know salvation by reason, calculation, merit, or achievement.
-Nor will one ever experience the richness of having God use his life until by faith he will yield.
+We will never know salvation by reason, calculation, merit, or achievement.
+Nor will we ever experience the richness of having God use our lives until by faith we will yield.

 It is this life of calculated risk—all with the intention of glorifying Him— which pleases Him.
 And He will guide you in His perfect will all along the way. cm

-2 To quote myself from the cover letter in this year’s Pastors’ Day at the Capitol invitation brochure, no longer is the church message or methodology about achieving “liberty from sin,” rather it’s “lobby to win.”
+3. To quote myself from the cover letter in a Pastors’ Day at the Capitol invitation brochure, no longer is the church message or methodology about achieving “liberty from sin,” rather it’s “lobby to win.”
 The 20-year siphoning off of its energy away from pure, biblical ministry has in part created this tremendous void depicted by these statistics.
 Herein illustrated is a need to go and place non-political, effective ministers and ministries in every capitol of our country.

-3 This is a description of those who would preach what has become known as “the prosperity gospel”—as if God exists solely to fulfill my desires.
+4. This is a description of those who would preach what has become known as “the prosperity gospel”—as if God exists solely to fulfill my desires.